Homan13/cloudFormation/wordpress/wordpress-2tier/README.md

 This repository contains the following project directories;

 **wordpress-2tier-al2** - This stack will launch a single Amazon Linux 2 (AL2) Elastic Compute Cloud (EC2) instance that runs your web tier (Apache, PHP and Wordpress) and a single Amazon Relational Database Service (RDS) instance that runs your datbase tier.
 Additionally, a new VPC with associated internet gateway, public and private subnets, route tables and security groups will be created that stack resources will be launched into.
-This stack is currently running the following software versions; Wordpress 6.2.x, Apache 2.4.x, MariaDB 10.5.x and PHP 8.1.x.
+This stack is currently running the following software versions; Wordpress 6.4.x, Apache 2.4.x, MariaDB 10.11.x and PHP 8.2.x.

 **wordpress-2tier-al2023** - This stack will launch a single Amazon Linux 2023 (AL2023) Elastic Compute Cloud (EC2) instance that runs your web tier (Apache, PHP and Wordpress) and a single Amazon Relational Database Service (RDS) instance that runs your datbase tier.
 Additionally, a new VPC with associated internet gateway, public and private subnets, route tables and security groups will be created that stack resources will be launched into.
-This stack is currently running the following software versions; Wordpress 6.2.x, Apache 2.4.x, MariaDB 10.5.x and PHP 8.1.x.
+This stack is currently running the following software versions; Wordpress 6.4.x, Apache 2.4.x, MariaDB 10.5.x and PHP 8.2.x.

-**wordpress-2tier-rhel** - Coming soon
+**wordpress-2tier-rhel** - This stack will launch a single Amazon Linux 2023 (AL2023) Elastic Compute Cloud (EC2) instance that runs your web tier (Apache, PHP and Wordpress) and a single Amazon Relational Database Service (RDS) instance that runs your datbase tier.
+Additionally, a new VPC with associated internet gateway, public and private subnets, route tables and security groups will be created that stack resources will be launched into.
+This stack is currently running the following software versions; Wordpress 6.4.x, Apache 2.4.x, MariaDB 10.5.x and PHP 8.2.x.

 **wordpress-2-tier-ubuntu** - This stack will launch a single Ubuntu 22.04 Elastic Compute Cloud (EC2) instance that runs your web tier (Apache, PHP and Wordpress) and a single Amazon Relational Database Service (RDS) instance that runs your datbase tier.
 Additionally, a new VPC with associated internet gateway, public and private subnets, route tables and security groups will be created that stack resources will be launched into.
-This stack is currently running the following software versions; Wordpress 6.2.x, Apache 2.4.x, MariaDB 10.5.x and PHP 8.1.x.
+This stack is currently running the following software versions; Wordpress 6.4.x, Apache 2.4.x, MariaDB 10.11.x and PHP 8.2.x.

 ### Prerequisites